by Nicole P

 Kaolin clay is primarily comprised of the clay mineral kaolinite.
-Kaolinite has a formula which is made of oxygen, aluminum, silicon, and hydrogen.
-This kaolin clay forms when aluminum rich soil goes through a natural weathering process.
+Kaolinite has a formula that is made of oxygen, aluminum, silicon, and hydrogen.
+This kaolin clay forms when aluminum-rich soil goes through a natural weathering process.

 Kaolin clay is naturally soft and moldable, which allows it to be used in different fields without much (or any) manipulation.
 Kaolin clay is so abundant and easily accessible, making the kaolin clay mining process very efficient with minimal impact on the environment.

 Georgia is the leading producer of kaolin clay in the United States, with an estimated 8 million metric tons of kaolin clay coming out of the region each year.
 This allows American manufacturers to have a reliable and sustainable source of this plentiful resource.